 September 2009 to September 2013, £82,410

-Professor Greenwood is the St George's director for the Pharmacy MPharm (Hons) degree run jointly by Kingston University and St George’s.
+He was the St George's director for the Pharmacy MPharm (Hons) degree run jointly by Kingston University and St George’s from January 2010 to January 2019.
 He teaches cardiovascular pharmacology to pharmacy students.

 He also teaches basic and advanced pharmacology to medical students and students on the BSc Biomedical Science course.
 He is currently the Lead for the Fundamentals in Pharmacology and Physiology Module of the new Biomedical Sciences Course curriculum.

 He was Chief Examiner for the Biomedical Sciences Degree (2005-2015).